mslwang/Relay/README.md

 * Don't forget to install python-twitter instead of twitter for the flask dependencies

-**Important note**: After installing python-twitter, locate the api.py file (it should tell you where this is being downloaded toas you install python-twitter).
+**Important note**: After installing python-twitter, locate the api.py file (it should tell you where this is being downloaded to as you install python-twitter).
 Then find the GetDirectMessage function and locate the following code snippet:

 ``` python
 """